-- Include proper salutation.
-Use standard form for addressing elected or appointed officials. - Use district letterhead for board adopted resolutions and positions only.
+- " Include proper salutation.
+Use standard form for addressing elected or appointed officials. - " Use district letterhead for board adopted resolutions and positions only.
 This tells the legislator that you have the weight of your board behind it.
-Remember: when advocating without the direction of the board be sure to use personal stationary. - State letter subject.
-List the bill number and your board's position. - Discuss one bill per letter.
-Constituent letters are filed by bill number. - Provide examples.
-Always provide specific examples of the bill's impact on your district. - Discuss the facts.
-Be sure to support your argument with facts. - Be concise.
-Make sure writing is clear and concise. - Always sign your letter.
-Include yourself or a designated staff person as a resource for more information.
-Follow up.
-If the issue is particularly volatile, a visit to your legislator's office may be in your best interest.

-Keep CSBA informed.
-Always list CSBA as a recipient of your letter and cc CSBA for legislative and lobbying purposes.
+Remember: when advocating without the direction of the board, be sure to use personal stationary. - " State letter subject.
+List the bill number and your board's position. - " Discuss one bill per letter.
+Constituent letters are filed by bill number. - " Provide examples.
+Always provide specific examples of the bill's impact on your district. - " Discuss the facts.
+Be sure to support your argument with facts. - " Be concise. - " Always sign your letter.
+Include yourself or a designated staff person as a resource for more information. - " Follow up.
+If the issue is particularly volatile, a visit to your legislator's office may help.. - " Keep CSBA informed.
+Always list CSBA as a recipient of your letter and copy CSBA when sending the letter for legislative and lobbying purposes.